The Best Tool & Trick For Keeping Dust Levels In Check At Home

 Anyone who spends a lot of time at home (so, most of us right now) knows how quickly dust seems to accumulate out of nowhere.
 It's not your imagination: Since dust is largely comprised of dead skin cells, it forms faster when we're stuck indoors.

-Aside from being an eyesore, dust can cause allergic responses like red, watery eyes; a runny nose; itchy throat; and sneezing as it piles up at home.
+Aside from being an eyesore, dust can cause allergic responses1 like red, watery eyes; a runny nose; itchy throat; and sneezing as it piles up at home.
 If you're not sure how much you should be dusting or are unclear about the best dusting protocol (feather dusters—yea or nay?), here's what a toxicologist and a green cleaning expert had to say on the matter.

 How often you should be dusting at home.

 While a little bit of dust is no big deal, it can become an issue when it piles up and starts to attract mites.
 "People [with allergies] are generally reacting to dust mites, which are tiny bugs that thrive off of dead skin cells and live in the dust," molecular toxicologist Rhea Mehta, Ph.D., tells mbg.
-"A severe reaction to dust mites could also trigger asthma."
+"A severe reaction to dust mites could also trigger asthma2."